bradford-hamilton/godax/README.md

 <br />
 <br />

 Godax is an (unofficial) Coinbase Pro client.
 It is a work in progress and I've listed the remaining work needed for completion of their API.
-Generally speaking it could use some more tests, as most are not testing any of the error paths.
-There is a growing amount of not-so-dry code around the private http calls, however I'd like to introduce pagination before doing a big refactor.
-Also going to see what that refactor could look like if we had generics :)
+Generally speaking it could use more tests, as most are not testing error paths.
 ___

 Docs: